Needlman, Herb 1952 TROMBONE Hrnprof@aol.com

 Overland, Douglas S. 3/57 - 9/58 VIOLIN, VIOLA

-PFC (grudgingly given to me on my last day in the army)
+PFC (grudgingly given to him on his last day in the army)

 Oxman, Leon '57 - '59 PERCUSSION